Robber Fly – Highly Adapted By Evolution, or Designed By God?

 This tiny fly, “the size of a grain of rice,” is much more complex than a jet plane and a helicopter rolled into one!
 Jet planes and helicopters are designed, yet this much more complex flyer was not?

-In wisdom you made them all;
+In wisdom You have made them all;

-the earth is full of your creatures.
+The earth is full of Your possessions.“

-(Psalm 104:24 NIV)
+(Psalm 104:24 LSB)

 The “wisdom” of God that designed this tiny creature and billions of others is beyond the scope of human knowledge.
-Yet they want “to find out how it works!”
+Yet they want “to find out how it works!”?

 “I know every bird in the mountains,

-and the insects in the fields are mine.
+and the insects in the fields are mine.“

 (Psalm 50:11 NIV)